Resonanz/Rust-learning/egui widget with image.md

 There is a "Button with Icon" widget in the Widgets demo panel on egui.rs.

-**This makes it clear that it is posible to load a PNG and place it on a widget.**
+**This makes it clear that it is possible to load a PNG and place it on a widget.**

 Inside ```egui/crates/egui_demo_lib/src/demo/widget_gallery.rs``` on line 212 we find the image being laoded: